josephg/egwalker-paper/reg-text.typ

 The first CRDT for collaborative text editing appeared in 2006 @Oster2006WOOT, and over a dozen text CRDTs have been published since @crdt-papers.
 These algorithms work by giving each character a unique identifier, and using those IDs instead of integer indexes to identify the position of insertions and deletions in the document.
 This avoids having to transform operations (since IDs are not affected by concurrent operations), but storing and transmitting those IDs introduces overhead.
+// This can be slow and expensive.
 Moreover, some CRDT algorithms need to retain IDs of deleted characters (_tombstones_), which introduces further overhead.
+// The full set of IDs typically needs to be loaded into memory during editing sessions to allow edits to be converted to the CRDT's native format.
+// In our testing, we have found even industry leading CRDT algorithms (such as Automerge and Yjs)

 In this paper we propose _Event Graph Walker_ (Eg-walker), an approach to collaborative editing that combines the strengths of OT and CRDT in a single algorithm.
 Like OT, Eg-walker uses integer indexes to identify insertion and deletion positions, and it avoids the overheads of CRDTs at times when there is no concurrency.